-This landmark film, with imagery both grotesque and beautiful, defined the horror genre even as it helped expand cinematic language
+IN BRIEF, landmark film, with imagery both grotesque and beautiful, defined the horror genre even as it helped expand cinematic language.

-Despite its many original elements, Murnau did borrow the skeleton of his plot from Bram Stoker's 1897 novel, Dracula [free online edition].
-That fact which was not lost on the author's widow or her lawyers who successfully sued for copyright infringement: thankfully their demand that every print of Nosferatu be destroyed was not realized.
-But before looking at the similarities and striking differences between Stoker and Murnau, here is a little background information on the ancient tradition of the vampire.
+Despite its many original elements, Murnau did borrow the skeleton of his plot from Bram Stoker’s 1897 novel, Dracula [free online].
+That fact which was not lost on the author’s widow or her lawyers who successfully sued for copyright infringement: thankfully their demand that every print of Nosferatu be destroyed was not realized.
+But before looking at the similarities – and striking differences – between Stoker and Murnau, here is a little background information on the ancient tradition of the vampire.

 One aspect of the film which especially struck me on recent viewings is how strikingly it works both emotionally and aesthetically.
 Basically, it does that by interweaving a diverse range of tensions, both in its themes and in its narrative and visual technique.

 To state the obvious, Nosferatu is an out-and-out vampire film: the first and still perhaps the greatest.
 But even as it presents much of the tradition, it offers some revealing riffs all its own.